-Payment is required at the time of your appointment in the form of cash, check or major credit cards are accepted.
-I do not regularly bill for sessions and that is why payment is due at the appointment.
+Payment is required at the time of your appointment in the form of cash, check, major credit cards, and most HSA's.
 I will be happy to give you a Superbill to turn in to your insurance if you like-(see insurance details below-insurance does not cover coaching).